Olamieee/NLP-projects-/README.md

 Welcome on board!...
-This contains My NLP series work from learning.
+This contains My NLP series practices learnt and projects